Herkkomehtala/Herkkomehtala.github.io/cv.md

 * [GenVulnAD](https://github.com/Herkkomehtala/Gen-vulnAD), a tool to generate vulnerable Active Directory environments.
 * [PythonEncrypt](https://github.com/Herkkomehtala/PythonEncrypt), a lightweight AES256 encryption tool.
-* [Blog](https://aa2958.github.io/blog), a blog about IT and cyber related topics such as CTFs, malware analysis and more.
+* [My blog](https://aa2958.github.io/blog) about IT and cyber related topics such as CTFs, malware analysis and more.